Why Do We Have Wisdom Teeth?

 So what happened in that 500 years?

 When studying the individual teeth, it’s found that people from 500 years ago had much more attrition.
 Attrition is where the teeth wear down from grinding hard.
 This attrition can grind down on the top, between the teeth, and on the sides because the individual teeth move slightly in their sockets.
 Because the diet 500 years ago was a much coarser, attritive diet, there was more abrasion to the teeth and the interproximal wear (between teeth) decreased the overall length and width of the teeth when they lied side by side, thus making it possible for wisdom teeth to fit in the dental arch in a proper way.
 In fact, recent studies of modern Aborigines, who even in today’s modern world have a very coarse, attritive diet, have shown a very low impaction rate.
 Their diet consists of food that is not well cleaned and may have grit, sand, or other abrasive debris still in them.
-Other foods in their diet are tough, fibrous, and require more chewing unlike today’s refined diet which doesn’t wear the teeth down.
+Other foods in their diet are tough, fibrous, and require more chewing, unlike today’s refined diet which doesn’t wear the teeth down.
 Another study that reconfirmed these findings was by Odusanya & Abayomi.
-They studied African boys who were brought up in rural areas verses those brought up in urban areas and found there was an increased incidence of impactions in the urban population.
+They studied African boys who were brought up in rural areas versus those brought up in urban areas and found there was an increased incidence of impactions in the urban population.

 Although many people have the misfortune of having wisdom teeth, many people are born with fewer than the normal four wisdom teeth or may not have any wisdom teeth at all.
 A visit to our office or your dentists’ office will determine the position of your wisdom teeth (if you have them at all) and if you need to have them removed.